cambiotraining/sars-cov-2-genomics/05-lineage_assignment.md

 <img src="https://raw.githubusercontent.com/nextstrain/nextclade/master/docs/assets/nextstrain_logo.svg" alt="Nextstrain" style="float:right;width:10%">

-Another system of clade assignment and lineage classification is provided by `nextclade`, which is part of the broader software ecosystem [_Nextstrain_](https://clades.nextstrain.org/).
+Another system of clade assignment is provided by `nextclade`, which is part of the broader software ecosystem [_Nextstrain_](https://clades.nextstrain.org/).

-_Nextclade_ can be used to analyse our sequences against the reference genome, assign sequences to clades (using _Nextclade_'s own nomenclature) and identify potential quality issues.
 This is a complementary analysis to what can be obtained with _Pangolin_, enriching our insights into the data.

+_Nextclade_ does similar steps as _Pangolin_, with some differences in the algorithms that are used:

+- Each sequence is aligned with the _Wuhan-Hu-1_ reference genome using a local alignment algorithm.
+- Samples are placed in the global phylogeny using a distance-based metric (placing the sequence on the tree where it has the highest similarity with).
+- Clade assignment is done based on the previous phylogeny placement step.

+You can find more details about _Nextclade_'s methods on [its documentation](https://docs.nextstrain.org/projects/nextclade/en/stable/user/algorithm/index.html).
+_Nextclade_ also provides several quality control metrics, which are very useful to identify problematic samples.

 There are two main ways to use _Nextclade_: